my story in fifty-something flashes

 At least this horrid acolyte robe could make me feel less fat-kid conscious.

-“Charge me two more broccoli crowns, the kid eats them riding in cart.”
+“Charge me two more broccoli crowns, he eats them riding in cart.”

-His face wrinkles with giddy laughter at me as the organist repeats herself, “Let us now, try this section, again.”
+His face wrinkles with giddy laughter at me as the wrinkly organist repeats herself, “Let us now, try this section… again please.”

 That silvery, salt taste of a sourdough pretzel.

-I’m in the maroon S10 snowplow with dad at a time of night I didn’t know existed.
-The street lights spray the flakes down in cones atop the shipping lot.
-The snow gathers the light from planet earth into the perfect grey-white noise.
+I’m back in the maroon S10 snowplow with dad at a time of night I only just learned to exist.
+The street lights spray the flakes down in cones atop the warehouse parking lot.
+The snow gathers what’s left of the light on planet earth into perfect grey-white noise.

-Mother points us to the red felt board, the oblique caricatures less compelling than upstairs classroom of our rural Lutheran church.
+Mother points us to a red felt board with oblique caricatures less compelling than the upstairs classroom of a rural Lutheran church.

 Life is too delicate to tend fertile ground with a heavy hand.

-No one can rob me of the security and freedom I feel in the echo of my parent’s laughter.
+Not even a bully could rob me of the security and freedom I feel in the echo of my parent’s game-night laughter.

-I got to use the secret side-door on Maundy Thursday.
+I used the secret side-door on Maundy Thursday.

 For two boys with sticks for swords, the forest is a spiritual place.

-I held a guitar for the first time in my sister’s third flood, Germantown apartment.
-It was one of those old, city building where the ceilings are high enough for your imagination to breath.
+I held a guitar for the first time in my sister’s third floor, Germantown apartment where the ceilings were high enough for to let imaginations breath.

-“Dustin, I got another call from the neighbor—go take the keys out the tractor and the front loader.
-Pop-pop is joy-riding them up the street.”
+“Dustin, I got another call from the neighbor—please go take the keys out the tractor and the front loader and put them in the junk drawer.
+Pop-pop is joy-riding the Cub Cadet up and down the street.”

 “Imagine goosebumps are your spirit trying to break out and drag you back home.”

-One hour pickup bed ride outside the Amazon: a drunk with a box a wine approached us out front of hostel and offered us communion.
+One hour pickup bed ride outside the Amazon—a drunk with a box a wine served us communion in front of our hostel.

-One fourteen hour flight: the oppression of personal detachment and complacency.
-One cramped two hour puddle jumper: the stuffy, stifling scent of humanity.
+One fourteen hour flight: personal detachment, complacent.
+Then a cramped two hour puddle jumper: the stuffy scent of humanity in a corner pizza parlor.
 “You can have this sauce, this one,” finger moving, “not this one—too hot for you—not this one.”

-I uncovered unsterile humanity in a dark alley in Dar es Salaam where only mortals could dwell.
-We ate and drank the holy sacraments on the concrete altar.
-Profanity and consecration all collapsing in and burying my head.
+I uncovered unsterile humanity in a dark mortal alley.
+We ate and drank the holy sacraments on a concrete stoop; profanity and consecration collapsing in to bury our heads.

-The cold Canadian sun spilled thick honey on the rolling swathes of green reeds where the lake twisted around a small island.
-I set off alone in a canoe.
-As I approached the middle of the lake, the now unobstructed breeze heaved the water with frightening oscillations.
-In the center, the water was the black complex shade of its own depth.
+The cold, Canadian sun spilled thick honey on the rolling swathes of green reeds where the lake twisted around a small island.
+I set out alone in a canoe.
+As I approached the middle of the lake, the now unobstructed breeze heaved the water.
+The water frightened me with the black complex shade of its own depth.
 The worst part was that paradise was lackluster.
 Yeah, its just you and me now.
-Yeah, just you and me foreverA greased coin in a burglar’s dream.
+Yeah, just you and me foreverA greasy coin in a thieve pocket.

 Maybe going nowhere isn’t so bad.

-Occasionally, I’d buy a bagel in the café at the bottom of the hill, pull my hood up and let the tears drip down my face as I ate quick between classes.
+Occasionally, I’d buy a bagel in the café at the bottom of the hill, pull my hood up and cry as I stuffed my face between classes.

-I told the dean, “I need to withdraw.
+“I need to withdraw.
 I don’t belong here.”
-Oddly, she was the most sympathetic part of the whole process, almost like she wanted me to leave.
+Oddly, the dean was the most sympathetic part of the whole process.
+It was almost like she wanted me to leave.

-I counted all 17 slats suspending my roommate and his mattress above my head just about every night, only 90-something minutes from the shore line.
+I counted all 17 slats suspending my overweight roommate and his mattress above my head just about every night, only 90-something minutes from the shoreline.

-I’m standing on the edge of the world.
-In the middle of the night, I look out past the moonless waves.
-The dark, dense, depth smirks back.
-I could reach out and touch death—feel its salty chill alight the tips of my blistering ears.
-I left my socks and shows in the car.
-The wind wants to push me back to the street as I slide down the dunes.
-I go only only far enough to let the surge wash over my feet while the waves crash in the liquid void.
+Now I’m standing on the edge of the world.
+In the middle of the moonless night, the dark, dense, depth smiles back.
+I’d reach out, touch death, hold hands with life—feel the salty chill alight the tips of my ears.
+I left my socks and shoes in the car.
+The wind wants to push me back to the street as I slide into the dunes.
+I go only only far enough to let the cold surge wash over my feet and watch waves crash in the liquid void.

 This isn’t working out.